springfall2008/ge_cloud/README.md

 This integration connects the GivEnergy cloud service to Home Assistant

-* This alpha version only supports gen 1 registers
+* This alpha version only supports Inverter gen 1 registers and smart switches (just power data & local key)

 Enter the name of your account e.g. home (useful only if you have more than one) and the API key from the GE Cloud Accounts area.